qcri-social/AIDR/Home.md

 # Where do I start?

+If you want to understand what is AIDR, see [[What is AIDR?]]

+If you want to use AIDR, go to the [Operator's Manual](http://en.flossmanuals.net/aidr/)

 If you need to install AIDR, go to the [[Installation Instructions]].

 If you are a developer, go to the [High-level Overview for Developers](High-level overview).